We take pleasure in presenting 82nd Annual Report of the Company, together with Audited

-The names and addresses of the stock exchanges where the Company`s
+The names and addresses of the stock exchanges where the Companys securities are

-* The National Stock Exchange of India Ltd, Exchange Plaza, Plot No. C-1, G
+The National Stock Exchange of India Ltd, Exchange Plaza, Plot No. C-1, G Block,

-* Bombay Stock Exchange Limited, Phiroze Jeejeebhoy Towers, Dalal Street,
+BSE Limited, Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai-400001

-* Ahmedabad Stock Exchange Ltd., Kamdhenu Complex, Panjrapole, Ahmedabad-
+Ahmedabad Stock Exchange Ltd., Kamdhenu Complex, Panjrapole, Ahmedabad-380015

-* Singapore Exchange Securities Trading Limited, 2 Shenton Way, # 19 - 00
+Singapore Exchange Securities Trading Limited, 2 Shenton Way, # 19 00 SGX

-* Bombay Stock Exchange Limited (Wholesale Debt Market), Phiroze Jeejeebhoy
+BSE Limited (Wholesale Debt Market), Phiroze Jeejeebhoy Towers, Dalal Street,

-The Company paid listing fees to all the above stock exchanges for F.Y.
+The Company paid Listing Fees to all the above Stock Exchanges for FY 2013-14.

 Management Discussion and Analysis: